maloleyr/grrcon-2024/README.md

   - Demystifying NTLMv1 & MSCHAPv2
   - The Data Risks of Jumping on the RAG Wagon
   - Saving Lives Around the Table: Firefighters' Insights on Tabletops
   - Who Stole the Cookies?
-Evolution of Access Vectors
+Evolution of Access Vectors [no notes]
-  - The New SaaS Cyber Kill Chain
+  - The New SaaS Cyber Kill Chain [no notes]
-  - Automobiles, alcohol, blood, sweat, and creative reversing of an obfuscated Car-Modding tool
+  - Automobiles, alcohol, blood, sweat, and creative reversing of an obfuscated Car-Modding tool [no notes]
   - Where's the Money: Defeating ATM Disk Encryption
-  - The Curious Case of Alice and Bob
+  - The Curious Case of Alice and Bob [no notes]

 Some of my overall observations:
   - A lot of the actual presentations did not really match the description unfortunately.